shap0011/25F_CST8911_Group_6_Midterm_Project/README.md

 ![alt text](./screenshots/image-39.png)

 We created an environment variable to store the Cosmos DB URI as an additional security precaution.
-This avoids harcoding the value in the app.
+This avoids hardcoding the value in the app.

 ![alt text](./screenshots/image-36.png)